aradi/SCPC-Method/VASP/README.md

    frontier ion coordinates in the Z-direction.

    2.7 Reasonable sizes for the material should be used in association to the SCPC method.
-   For 3D systems, try to use lattice larger than 15-20 Angstrom.
-For 2D/Slabs, the in-plane lateral size should be larger than 15-20 Angstrom and the vacuum size should be 3-4 times the thickness or the in-plane lateral sides.
+   For 3D systems, try to use lattice larger than 15-20 Angstroms.
+For 2D/Slabs, the in-plane lateral size should be larger than 15-20 Angstroms and the vacuum size should be 3-4 times the thickness or the in-plane lateral sides.

    2.8 You can use the uncorrected charged WAVECAR and CHGCAR as an initial guess to the SCPC method when you have a localized defect.
-However, for negative defect (excess of electron) this is not a good choice when you are modeling a 2D/SLAB material.
+However, for negative defect (excess of electron) this is not a good choice when you are modelling a 2D/SLAB material.
 For negative defect, you should start SCPC after few SCF iterations INVCOR = 4-6 without a the WAVECAR/CHGCAR.

-   2.9 You can also start the SCPC with a partial converged uncorreted charged system.
+   2.9 You can also start the SCPC with a partial converged uncorrected charged system.
 You can run the charged system with EDIFF = 5.0 - 0.1 then use the WAVECAR and CHGCAR to start SCPC method.